toniz/fastcgi-async-or-coroutine/README.md

 Modify the BackendProc class then You can pass the http request to  back-end service.

 `mucgi` and `cocgi` are the original fastcgi optimization model.
 The two models are for different scenarios.
-Can choose to use according to the situation.
 `mucgi` asynchronous model for the back-end fast response system.
 `cocgi` coroutine model is suitable for a system where the back-end response speed is uneven